 1. Scale images to display size

-Use one of the Cloudinary's multiple crop modes to achieve the exact visual result you are looking for.
+Use one of multiple crop modes to achieve the exact visual result you are looking for when resizing.

 2. Adjust image quality

-3. Auto-select file format based on client detection
+3. Automatically deliver optimal file formats based on client detection

-While the JPG format is most widely supported, some clients support more advanced and efficient file formats.
-The Chrome browser and Android devices (and even iOS devices when using Google's libwebp) support the Google WebP format, while the Internet Explorer browser supports Microsoft's JPEG XR format.
+While the JPG format is most widely supported, clients often support more advanced and efficient file formats.
+For example, Google Chrome and Android devices (and even iOS devices when using Google's libwebp) support the Google WebP format.

-On a website, including mobile web, simply set 'fetch format' to 'auto', and let Cloudinary auto-select the optimal file format for you (note: requires using Cloudinary's built-in Akamai CDN).
-For further reading see our WebP and JPEG-XR blog posts.
+On a website, including mobile web, simply use f_auto to let Cloudinary automatically select the optimal file format for you (note: requires using Cloudinary's built-in Akamai CDN).

-On native mobile app, set file format explicitly based on client-side logic by setting the 'format' attribute (or simply changing the file extension, e.g. http://res.cloudinary.com/demo/image/upload/sample.webp).
+On native mobile app, set file format explicitly based on client-side logic by setting the 'format' attribute (or by simply changing the file extension at the end of the URL, e.g. http://res.cloudinary.com/demo/image/upload/sample.webp).
 Note that WebP is supported natively on Android (version 4 and up for lossy, and version 4.2.1 for lossless and transparency).
-On iOS it can be supported with libwebp, however, as WebP is not a native format on iOS decoding is not as efficient and there might be a performance toll, especially on older devices.
+On iOS, WebP can be supported with libwebp.
+However, since WebP is not a native format on iOS, decoding is not as efficient and there might be a performance toll, especially on older devices.

-Note that setting fetch format to 'auto' ('f_auto' on the URL) cannot be part of a named transformation, as it should explicitly exist on the URL.
-It can be used together with a named transformation though, for example 't_my_transformation,f_auto'.
+Note that f_auto cannot be part of a named transformation, as it needs to explicitly exist in the URL.
+When using named transformation, you can simply add f_auto, for example 't_my_transformation,f_auto'.

 4. Convert PNG to JPG

 The PNG format supports transparency while JPG doesn't.
-But PNG files are also much larger, and in many cases, they are used by mistake in use cases where transparency not really needed.
-In this case, it makes sense to convert them to JPG.
+However, PNG files are also much larger so in cases where transparency is not needed, it makes sense to convert them to JPG.

-Luckily, Cloudinary can auto-detect if PNG has transparency (alpha channel) and convert it to JPG in case it doesn't.
-To take advantage of that use Cloudinary's 'lossy' flag.
-On Web use the 'lossy' flag combined with the 'auto' fetch format (on URL this would be 'fl_lossy,f_auto') so that Cloudinary will also automatically convert to more efficient formats, such as WebP, when possible depending on the user browser.
-The combination 'q_auto,f_auto' implies 'fl_lossy' and there is no need to specify it explicetly in that case.
+Cloudinary can automatically detect if a PNG has transparency (alpha channel) and convert it to JPG when no transparency is detected.
+On Web, use the 'lossy' flag combined with the 'auto' fetch format (in your URL, this would be 'fl_lossy,f_auto') so that Cloudinary will also automatically convert to more efficient formats such as WebP, when possible, depending on the user browser.
+The combination 'q_auto,f_auto' implies 'fl_lossy' and there is no need to specify it explicitly in that case.

-In addition to auto-detection using the 'lossy' flag, it is also possible to force conversion to JPG by setting the 'format' parameter to 'jpg' when using Cloudinary's client library, or by simply changing the file extension on the URL.
+In addition to automatic detection using the 'lossy' flag, it is also possible to force conversion to JPG by setting the 'format' parameter to 'jpg' when using Cloudinary's SDKs), or by simply changing the file extension at the end of the URL.

 5. Convert Animated GIF to WebM/MP4